aohorodnyk/aohorodnyk.com/content/about/_index.md

 ## Welcome

-Hi, you are on a purely minimalistic and clear website.
+Welcome to a website that celebrates simplicity and clarity.

-Multiple beautiful designs have been implemented for my blog.
-They made me busy improving them because I wanted to have a minimalistic design to read articles but not sell something.
+Here you will find articles that are easy to read and enjoyable to explore.
+I have experimented with different designs for my blog, but I always come back to the minimalistic style that lets the content shine.

-The result of multiple tests can see on this website.
+This website is the result of my passion for creating and sharing.

 ## About me